scipion-em/docs/docs/facilities/facilities.rst

 `EM-facilities <https://github.com/I2PC/em-facilities>`_.
 Specially, we have an example of creating a Scipion's project using the API `here <https://github.com/I2PC/em-facilities/blob/master/usingAPI_demo/acquisition_workflow.py>`_.
-This code is loaded by the `form_launcher.py` at same directory and it can be by
+This code is loaded by the `form_launcher.py` at same directory and it can be run by

 .. code-block:: bash